Chelsea won the Europa League for a second time in 2019, repeating the achievements of the team from six years previously.

 After spells with AC Milan and Atlético Madrid, he moved to Japan in 2018, signing for Sagan Tosu.
-He is one of several Spaniards in the J1-League, along with club team-mate Isaac Cuenca and former international colleague Andrés Iniesta.
+He scored six goals in 39 appearances across two seasons before hanging up his boots.

 Nevertheless, what happened to the seven men named on the bench that evening is pretty interesting.

 Turnbull was the back-up to Čech for both of Chelsea’s victorious finals, meaning he left the club with two European trophies despite playing just 19 times in his four years at the club.
 One of his final appearances in a Chelsea shirt came in the infamous Eden Hazard ball-boy game, while the European final marked the penultimate time he made a matchday squad for the club.

 After spells at Doncaster, Barnsley and Leeds, Turnbull retired in 2017 and moved into coaching, joining Matthew Bates at Hartlepool when his former Middlesbrough team-mate took over as manager of the National League club and stook around after Bates was replaced by Craig Hignett.

 Benitez could have given Ferreira a proper send-off by bringing him on for a final European appearance before retirement, and perhaps he would have done just that if Chelsea had been more comfortable.
 Instead, the Portuguese defender was given a farewell against Everton in the league a few days later, replacing Oscar in the closing stages.

 The two-time Champions League winner was already 34 at the time of the final and has since worked on Chelsea’s coaching staff as a technical coach to the club’s huge loan army.